tomnatt/garethgwynn/podcasts/index.md

 A brand new audio episode of [The Goodies](https://www.audible.co.uk/pd/The-Goodies-Audiobook/B07YN6FSV2), written by John-Luke Roberts and me - with Graeme Garden and Bill Oddie and based on a plot by Barnaby Eaton-Jones.

 ### Bull
 John-Luke Roberts and I created and wrote this sitcom starring Robert Lindsay, Maureen Lipman, Naz Osmanoglu and Claudia Jessie.
-This playlist includes the trailer and some best-bits.
+This playlist includes the trailer and some best-bits and Rupert Bull's website is [still online](http://www.rupertbullafterdinnerspeaking.co.uk/index/antiques.html).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/XSKzvDheaSo?list=PLyk_nLKHU9Qm8iSwLJc_5_QmEX4_tj0TH" frameborder="0" allowfullscreen></iframe>
-(In episode two, Rupert Bull mentioned [his website](http://www.rupertbullafterdinnerspeaking.co.uk/index/antiques.html), so do make sure you check it out).

 ## Archive Shows
 ### The Now Show
-My most recent appearence on The Now Show is on the [Friday Night Comedy Podcast](https://www.bbc.co.uk/sounds/play/p0b3wp3q), my first three appearences are on this [Audioboom playlist](https://audioboom.com/playlists/1291123-gareth-gwynn-on-the-now-show) and the fourth co-incided with the 50th Anniversary of BBC Local Radio.
+I was on The Now Show several times, presenting an archive section, with two editions still available on the Friday Night Comedy podcast feed - covering [Google](https://www.bbc.co.uk/sounds/play/p0b3wp3q) and [France](https://www.bbc.co.uk/sounds/play/p0b3wp3q).
 <iframe width="400" height="500" frameborder="0" src="https://www.bbc.co.uk/programmes/p05p3rmx/player"></iframe>

-### Gareth Gwynn's Alternative Archive
-[Gareth Gwynn's Alternative Archive](https://www.bbc.co.uk/programmes/m000240n) was the first Archive On Four to look, not backwards, but sideways - as we listened-in to radio stations from alternative universes and other dimensions.

 ### Just A Minute: 50 Years In 28 Minutes
 I produced this show for BBC Radio 4 to celebrate 50 years of Just A Minute, cutting together archive episodes and creating exchanges between panellists that could never have happened in real life.